mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 Some indications that you're headed for a stalemate:

 * The tone of discussion is becoming hostile
-* Your notes per review are not decreasing
+* Your notes per review are not trending downward
   * In a normal review, the

 It may mean that you need  a design review.